50 Tools for Effective Inbound Marketing: The Best and the Overlooked

 It’s not “instant” and “fuss-free” as some articles can make it seem.

-- A well-written, well-researched blog post can take up to 5 hours to complete, and 2 blog posts a week is recommended for effective blogging.
+- A well-written, well-researched blog post can take up to 5 hours to complete, and 2 blog posts a week are recommended for effective blogging.

 - Social media takes a minimum of 6 hours every week.